-Make Sure the Festival is Pet Friendly
+Make Sure the Festival Is Pet-Friendly

 Before attempting to bring your dog to a music festival, it’s crucial that you check the event website for its rules and regulations.
 If there isn’t a clear-cut dog policy spelled out online, it probably means that dogs are not allowed on the festival grounds.

-Most of the festivals that are pet-free won’t let you onto the camping grounds or through the gates with an animal in your car.
+Exceptions, however, are often granted to people who require service dogs.
+If you plan on attending a festival under these circumstances, it’s important that you follow the service animal rules and get prior approval to bring your pet.
 In most cases, service dogs must be registered ahead of time with the festival, have to remain leashed and by their handler’s side at all times, and are required to use the designated service animal relief area.

-Etiquette for Pet-Friendly Fests
+Etiquette for Dog-Friendly Fests

 Dog Festival Safety Tips

 The first rule of safety for bringing your pet to a festival is to consider your pet’s personality,” says Amy Burkert, founder of pet travel website Go Pet Friendly.

 - Burkert recommends asking yourself these questions to ensure you, your pup and everyone else at the event has a good time:

 - Is your dog comfortable around crowds?

 - Do they have good manners and won’t jump up on people or steal their snacks?